rushanshakya/PredictiveAnalysis-Blood-Donation/README.md

 The file named blood_submission.R has all the R code, we used to generate predictions using Logistic Regression and Support Vector Machine algorigthms.
-Train.csv is the file with all the training data. test.csv is the file with all the test data. datavisualization.R contains the the R code we used to visualize our data.
+Train.csv is the file with all the training data. test.csv is the file with all the test data. data-visualization.R contains the the R code we used to visualize our data. blood-donation.docx is the report for this project.